Phoenix College: New Student Orientation

 Select Your Course or Program

-Your academic advisor is your single greatest resource in planning your education.
-Advisement is required in some instances and is highly recommended for all students.
-Students who have attended another college are encouraged to have official transcripts sent to Phoenix College prior to meeting with an academic advisor.
-If you need additional direction defining your goals or choosing a career pathway you may also want to visit the Counseling Department or the Career Center for guided assistance or additional resources.
+If you need additional direction defining your goals or choosing a career pathway, you may want to visit the Counseling Department or Career Services for guided assistance or additional resources.

 Step Four